18F/navair-pa/README.md

 ## Welcome!
 This repository contains documentation describing the Navy Naval Air Systems Command (NAVAIR) Path Analysis engagement.
 It is intended to be a place where project team members, stakeholders, and other interested parties can keep track of goals and resources as we work together.

+## Project team and roles

+### 18F

+**T.C.
+Baxter (Engineering)** Leads data analysis as front and backend developer.
+Assesses data and data schema to frame possible improvements.

+**Andrew Suprenant (Product Manager and Lead)** — Articulates vision for engagement in collaboration with the product owner.
+Regularly selects work of highest value to be prioritized in sprints.
+Cultivate alignment of product owner, development team, and key stakeholders.
+Identifies and works to resolve obstacles.
+Highlights and works to mitigate risk.
+Ensures progress moves forward and that the 18F team delivers.

+**Kathryn Connolly (Account Manager)** — Provide support to project team and serves as liaison between NAVAIR and 18F.

+## Risks and mitigations

+**Risk:** If it takes time to identify/schedule research participants, this could reduce our potential impact.
+**Mitigation:** We press hard for contacts/interviews but move forward with other work in the meantime.

+**Risk:** Time is, by design, short.
+This engagement can go many ways as we define our eventual scope.
+**Mitigation:** Team to commit to a path early on and dig in.
+Partner accepts that the work done will not be a comprehensive review of everything that is possible.

+**Risk:** Important concerns go unaddressed until they swell into larger problems.
+**Mitigation:** Surface obstacles and anxieties early so we can address them as they arise.

 ## Tools and resources

  - [Google Drive folder](https://drive.google.com/drive/u/0/folders/1Zi8TiYQBV21oXyCYRQf2eXoKE0mXHEqQ)